Last updated: 1 week ago

 Siri and Music Playback on HomePod

-One way Apple is pitching the HomePod is its music playback credentials, centralizing around Siri.
-Subscribers of Apple Music can ask Siri to play songs from albums and playlists, tell it what the next song to play should be, ask to generate a playlist from a genre they like, and other musical instructions.
+One way Apple is pitching the HomePod is its Siri-powered music playback credentials.
+Apple Music subscribers can ask Siri to play songs from albums and playlists, tell it what the next song to play should be, ask to generate a playlist from a genre they like, and other musical instructions.

-The music playback is also not limited to just Apple Music, as reports have confirmed Siri requests for songs included under iTunes Match can also be played through the HomePod.
+The music playback is also not limited to Apple Music.
+Siri requests for songs included under iTunes Match can also be played through the HomePod.

-Along with Apple Music, the HomePod supports playback of iTunes music purchases and iCloud Music Library, radio stations, a variety of streaming audio services like iHeartRadio and TuneIn, and the Apple Podcasts app.
-Through the use of AirPlay, it can also be used to play content from other audio sources, such as audiobooks from a nearby iPhone.
+Along with Apple Music, the HomePod supports playback of iTunes music purchases and iCloud Music Library, radio stations, streaming services like iHeartRadio and TuneIn, and the Apple Podcasts app.
+Through AirPlay, it can also play content from other audio sources, such as audiobooks from a nearby iPhone.

-The HomePod will play a wide variety of audio formats, a list that is similar to those of other Apple products providing audio playback.
+The HomePod plays various audio formats, similar to formats that other Apple devices support.
 The support list includes HE-AAC (V1), AAC from 16Kbps to 320Kbps, protected AAC from the iTunes Store, 16Kbps to 320Kbps MP3 files, MP3 VBR, Apple Lossless, AIFF, WAV, and FLAC.

-HomePod firmware released alongside a beta for iOS 11.2 revealed the HomePod will handle all music-related questions itself, with no external assistance.
-For other types of queries, such as those involving contacts, messaging, Lists, and Notes, such queries will be handed off to a connected iPhone or iPad for processing, rather than performing the query itself.
+HomePod firmware released alongside a beta for iOS 11.2 revealed the HomePod will handle all music-related questions itself, without external assistance.
+For other types of queries, such as those involving contacts, messaging, lists, and notes, HomePod hands those off to a connected iPhone or iPad for processing.

 Intercom, Handoff, and Home Theater

-One of the most significant new additions Apple announced with the HomePod mini is a new feature that will allow it to act as an Ultra-Wideband base station to precisely locate U1-equipped devices, like the iPhone and Apple Watch Series 6.
+One of the most significant additions Apple announced with the HomePod mini is its ability to act as an Ultra-Wideband base station.
+This lets it precisely locate U1-equipped devices, like the iPhone and Apple Watch Series 6.

-Apple will provide the speakers with what it describes as a "magical" Handoff experience.
-A HomePod speaker will understand when an iPhone is nearby and provide audio, visual, and haptic feedback, so it feels like two Apple devices are physically connected.
+Apple provides the speakers with what it describes as a "magical" Handoff experience.
+A HomePod speaker understands when an iPhone is nearby and provides audio, visual, and haptic feedback, so it feels like two Apple devices are physically connected.

 Apple said that an upcoming update will deliver 5.1 surround, 7.1 surround, and Dolby Atmos support to HomePods connected to an Apple TV 4K.
 HomePod's directional audio is required for the simulated surround sound feature to work, so those looking to replace their home theater system will have to spring for the full-sized model.
 HomePod and HomePod mini can't be connected to an Apple TV at the same time, though two HomePod mini units can be paired to achieve stereo sound.

-Enrollment into AppleCare+ for HomePod costs $39, which extends the warranty to two years, which also grants a longer customer support window.
+Enrollment into AppleCare+ for HomePod costs $39, which extends the warranty to two years and grants a longer customer support window.
 Out-of-warranty repair costs for AppleCare+ customers cost $39 each, for up to two incidents.